Police use Taser on 87-year-old woman cutting dandelions with a knife

 When Al-Bishara was approximately five yards away, still holding the knife in her hand, the officer fired his Taser and struck her in the chest, according to police.
 Officers then helped her to her feet, and placed her in handcuffs.

-Officers tased Al-Bishara just across the street from her house while she was on property belonging to the Boys and Girls Club, according to CNN affiliate WTVC.
+Officers tased Al-Bishara just across the street from her house while she was on property belonging to the Boys and Girls Club, according to WTVC.

 Another woman who then arrived on the scene identified herself as Al-Bishara’s daughter-in-law.
 She said that the older woman typically wanders into the woods looking for dandelions and collects them using a knife, according to the police report.